DevOps workflow automation: A guide to best practices

 Not all processes need to be automated.
 Identify the critical and repetitive tasks that can benefit the most from automation.

-2. Design for Modularity and Reusability
+2. Design for modularity and reusability

 Design automation workflows and scripts in a modular and reusable manner.
 This allows for flexibility and scalability as your software development process evolves.